cscheid/nanocube2/README.md

 ./ncserver
 ```

-By default, a nanocube server will serve on port `8000`.
+By default, a nanocube server will serve on port `8800`.

-A simple web ui will be served at: `http://localhost:8000/`

-The query json api is: `http://localhost:8000/query`
+The query api is `Domain:Port/query`

+## Query Test

+A simple web interface is provided at `./webui`